 Piggybacking on some of the tips above, personalization marketing oftentimes involves picking your customers’ brains.
 Although analytics data and buying behavior are invaluable, so is good, ol’ fashioned feedback.

-For starters, consider some straightforward strategies to figure out what your customers want on a community-wide or individual level:
+For starters, consider some straightforward strategies to figure out what your customers want on a community-wide or individual level.
+How do you get this information?
+Well, it’s actually pretty easy and we’ve already mentioned a few ways earlier!

 - Social questions: This includes Q&A posts, asking customers to highlight their favorite products or what they want to see from you next.